go-rod/rod/.github/CONTRIBUTING.md

 Your help is more than welcome!
 Even just open an issue to ask a question may greatly help others.

-Please learned [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html) before you ask questions.
+Please read [How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions.html) before you ask questions.

 We use Github Projects to manage tasks, you can see the priority and progress of the issues [here](https://github.com/orgs/go-rod/projects/1).